annndruha/sessiyabot/README.md

 # Sessiya-bot
 ![Logo](https://sun9-28.userapi.com/c856020/v856020225/d2ad8/h3nhdDVN5qk.jpg)
 ## VK Chat-bot for students
 Chatbot for students, which helps them prepare for the session, based on vk-community chat.
+See more in my community: https://vk.com/sessiyabot

 Features:
 + Maintain conversation